PDeveloper/eskimo/README.md

 ## eskimo
 Eskimo is an entity-component system written in haxe, focused on having a small codebase, and functionality over performance.

-##### Previous Efforts:
-* hxE - lacked functionality, as a system could only process 1 type of Entity by default.
-* hxE2 - had functionality, but was inconsistent, messy codebase due to a bad design choice, and because of this was hard to maintain or debug.

 ##### Features
 * Create and destroy `Entity` objects through an instance of the `Context` class.
 * Assign any class object as a component to an `Entity`.